osuosl/osuosl-pelican/content/donate/donate_faq.rst

 We get approximately 70% of our income from corporate and individual donation giving.
 The other 30% is covered through various hosting contracts we have with larger FOSS projects.
-The larger FOSS projects pay at cost to help subsidize the costs for the smaller projects and thus keep the vast majority of our hosting free.
+The larger FOSS projects pay at-cost to help subsidize the expenses for the smaller projects and thus keep the vast majority of our hosting free.
 Below you can find a pie chart showing the breakdown of our income for the 2016 fiscal year.